sandlerz/Crypto-Moder-View/README.md

 - See price and tendency of crypto coins
 - Search for any crypto
-- user can save any crypto that he wants
+- User can save any crypto that he wants
+- User can see the latest news about the crypto word

 ## Future work

 - select currency (USD or EUR)
 - keep track of bitcoin at the top of the page
 - select different categories of news
-- show news in the main page
 - Responsive Scroll
 - if you click on cards it redirects you to the coin page
+- style navbar, and different when change page

 ## Setup